 I cannot tell you the number of parents who were incorrectly told their child would struggle to read and spell because of speech production issues, by speech pathologists!
 No. What makes reading and spelling hardest of all is the inability to isolate, segment, blend and manipulate phonemes - the smallest sound units.
 I know how to ensure that every child starts school with the phonemic awareness needed to learn to read and spell.
 That’s what will give them the greatest chance of success.
 Not speech.
 (And no, I’m not saying speech isn’t incredibly important, across the board!
 Also understanding of words) Check decades of research if that’s not totally clear to you.
 Phonemic awareness is the ‘brain skill’ that is the most influential.
 But even that research/ info is outdated.
 I’m developing new theory regarding the bridge between phonemic awareness and phonics.
 I’m focussed on helping the highest number of learners more easily reach the stage often referred to as ‘orthographic mapping’, and sharing my strategies.
 But remember that OM is not something we TEACH, it’s something they REACH.
 And HOW they reach it is what I do best.
 I’m applying the neuroscience behind learning to read and spell (the processes that take place in the brain) and the science of learning.
 I couldn’t do any of it without my skills as a teacher, who connects with children emotionally.
 That part seems to get lost in the messaging.
 Knowledge is only part of this.
 The relationship with kids is also HUGE.

 And as you know I don’t need to teach children to use syllables or onset and rime to teach kids to read and spell.
 I can (and do- I walk the walk) teach all to read and spell from the phoneme level.
 Sure, I explain different sound units to kids, and of course a child with good PA will pass any phonological awareness test, checking awareness of larger sound units.
 But they don’t need that to read and spell.
 Just have good phonemic awareness.
 And with just that most kids can learn to read and spell in spite of teaching methods - it just takes them longer.
 Like learning to ride a bike without a parent or any help.
 They’ll get there, but it could’ve been quicker with instruction.
 Kids with poor phonemic awareness (up to 35% of kids) are the ones who don’t stand a chance in most schools using traditional phonics programs, who word type programs, or a mixture of the two.
-There is no ‘reading war’ debate - both traditional phonics and whole language fail those kids.
-At least with intentional phonics they may develop phonemic awareness as a lucky by-product.
-But neither of those methods are the most effective for the highest number of kids.
-They’re both flawed.
+The ‘reading war’ debate is not helplful - both traditional phonics and whole language fail those kids.
+At least with intentional and systematically taught phonics they may develop phonemic awareness as a lucky by-product.
+But neither of those methods is the most effective for the highest number of kids.
+They’re both limiting.